 Bio coming soon.

 Boards and committees

-The society has four main boards which report to the Board of Trustees, each with a specific area of responsibility.
+The society has five main boards which report to the Board of Trustees, each with a specific area of responsibility.

 These boards are made up of society members, and their chairs serve on the Board of Trustees.

 Each board also contains a number of sub-committees and working parties.

 - Research Board

 A number of other bodies also advise the Board of Trustees, these are: